coatyio/coaty-js/docs/man/developer-guide.md

 Use the `CommunicationManager.restart` method to reconnect to a (maybe different) broker.
-This is useful if you want to switch connection from one broker to another or after the runtime user/device association has changed.
+This is useful if you want to switch connection from one broker to another or after the container configuration has changed.

 Use the `CommunicationManager.stop` method to disconnect from the broker.
 Afterwards, events are no longer dispatched and emitted.
 You can start the